OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-The Viceroy L’Ermitage Beverly Hills has been a go-to for celebrities since it opened in 1975 (hello Liz Taylor, Richard Burton and Lord Olivier).
-The 116-suite property is tucked into a residential neighborhood yet is conveniently located just a mile from the bustling high-end shopping hub, Rodeo Drive.
-Some of the hotel’s many amenities include complimentary local car service, complimentary yoga on Saturdays, and in-room business centers with multi-line phones.
-The Viceroy is also accommodating to pets and families, offering perks like babysitting services, board games, books, and bath toys, and pool toys and treats while lounging at the rooftop pool with 360-degree views of the city.
+The Viceroy L’Ermitage Beverly Hills has been a go-to for celebrities since it opened in 1975 and welcomed guests such as Liz Taylor, Richard Burton and Lord Olivier.
+The 116-suite property, in a quiet, residential neighborhood, is conveniently located just a mile (1.6km) from the bustling high-end shopping hub that is Rodeo Drive.
+Amenities include complimentary local car service, complimentary yoga on Saturdays and in-room business centers with multi-line phones.
+The Viceroy is also accommodating to pets and families, offering services such as babysitting services, board games, books and bath toys, as well as pool toys and treats while lounging at the rooftop pool where you can enjoy sweeping views of the city.

-Beverly Wilshire has been a staple for the Los Angeles elite since its doors opened in 1928.
-Since then, it’s become one of the most iconic, and certainly historic, luxury destinations in the city.
-The likes of Elvis Presley, the Dalai Lama, and the British royal family have driven up the hotel’s cobblestone driveway, but the 395-room hotel became famous to the masses when Pretty Woman filmed on location.
-In fact, the Beverly Wilshire offers a Pretty Woman package that features a private behind-the-scenes tour of shops on Rodeo Drive.
-For those more interested in food than shopping, the property also houses a Michelin-star, Wolfgang Puck restaurant, CUT.
+A staple for the Los Angeles elite since its doors opened in 1928, the Beverly Wilshire has become one of the most iconic, and certainly historic, luxury destinations in LA.
+Elvis Presley, the Dalai Lama and the British royal family have all driven up the cobblestone driveway, but the 395-room hotel found widespread fame as the set of Pretty Woman (1990).
+There is even a Pretty Woman package that features a private behind-the-scenes tour of shops on Rodeo Drive.
+For those more interested in food than shopping, try the Michelin-star Wolfgang Puck restaurant, Cut.

-The London West Hollywood is located just off the Sunset Strip, on a quiet side street away from the madness.
-The all-suite luxury hotel combines British elegance with California cool.
-The spacious, sophisticated rooms boast balconies with city views; however, the best way to really soak up the surroundings is by lounging at the rooftop pool.
-For breakfast, guests are treated to complimentary European offerings at the onsite restaurant, Boxwood.
-But the best part about staying at The London has to be Garbanzo – the hotel’s signature English bulldog who likes to greet guests in the lobby.
+The London West Hollywood, on a quiet side street just off the Sunset Strip, is an all-suite luxury hotel combining British elegance with California cool.
+The spacious, sophisticated rooms boast balconies with city views, but if you’d like to spend some more time outside, you can always soak up the surroundings by lounging at the rooftop pool.
+For breakfast, guests are treated to complimentary European offerings at the on-site restaurant, Boxwood.
+However, the best part about staying at the London has to be Garbanzo, the hotel’s English bulldog that likes to greet guests in the lobby.

-The Hollywood Roosevelt is for anyone who prefers to pair luxury with a little bit of Old Hollywood swag.
-The historic property opened in 1927 and boasts 300 guests rooms and 63 suites.
-Accommodations range from standard guest rooms to penthouses and the iconic Marilyn Monroe suite – a loft-style floor plan donned with white furniture, sleek wood floors, and a wrap around balcony overlooking the Tropicana pool.
-Patrons can also enjoy a plethora of food and drink options, including the Prohibition era-style bar called the Spare Room, which is equipped with a vintage, two-lane bowling alley and handcrafted wooden board games, and a top-notch burger joint called 25 Degrees that will curb cravings 24/7.
+The Hollywood Roosevelt is for anyone who prefers to pair luxury with a bit of old Hollywood style.
+The historic property opened in 1927 and boasts 300 guest rooms and 63 suites.
+Accommodation options range from standard guest rooms to penthouses, but if you’re looking to splurge, the iconic Marilyn Monroe suite features a loft-style floor plan, stylish white furniture, sleek wood floors and a wrap-around balcony overlooking the Tropicana pool café.
+Patrons can also enjoy a plethora of food and drink options, including the Prohibition era-style bar called the Spare Room, which is equipped with a vintage two-lane bowling alley and handcrafted wooden board games, as well as a top-notch burger joint called 25 Degrees that will curb cravings 24/7.

-Petit Ermitage is as bohemian and romantic as it is luxurious.
-The Moroccan-inspired West Hollywood hotel is draped in handwoven Turkish carpets and mosaic tiling.
-Named after the Ermitage Museum in St. Petersburg, hand-picked pieces from the owner’s personal collection are on display, boasting work from artists like Miró, Rauschenberg, and Dalí.
-The rooftop is transformed into a guests-only oasis with a heated saltwater pool, health conscious dining choices, daily yoga on the Firedeck, and a hummingbird and butterfly sanctuary.
+The Petit Ermitage is as bohemian and romantic as it is luxurious.
+This Moroccan-inspired West Hollywood hotel is draped in handwoven Turkish carpets and mosaic tiling.
+Named after the Hermitage Museum in St. Petersburg, hand-picked pieces from the owner’s personal collection are on display, boasting work from artists including Miró, Rauschenberg and Dalí.
+The rooftop is a guests-only oasis with a heated saltwater pool, health-conscious dining choices, daily yoga on the fire deck and a hummingbird and butterfly sanctuary.